-The USDA Guaranteed Home Loan Program in Millburn is backed by the USDA – the United States Department of Agriculture.
+The USDA Guaranteed Home Loan Program in Montville is backed by the USDA – the United States Department of Agriculture.

-BUT, there are several USDA Loan eligibility requirements in Millburn that you need to meet in order to take advantage of this home loan program.
+BUT, there are several USDA Loan eligibility requirements in Montville that you need to meet in order to take advantage of this home loan program.

 USDA Loans in NJ Requirements Explained: